flamecyclone/fcjson/README.md

 ## Installation Guide

-Add fcjson.h and fcjson.cpp to your project and reference them accordingly.
+Add fcjson.h and fcjson.cpp to your project and include them as references.

 ## Usage Instructions